AryamanG1/UCS645---Parallel-and-Distributed-Computing/Lab1/Question_2/README.md

 ## 4. Observations (1D Parallelization)

 - The 1D version scales well up to 7 threads, matching the number of physical cores.
-- Speedup is nearly linear until 7 threads because matrix multiplication is compute-heavy.
+- Speedup is nearly linear until 7 threads because matrix multiplication is computation heavy.
 - Efficiency exceeds 100% for 2 and 4 threads due to improved cache locality in the parallel version.
 - Performance flattens after 7 threads because memory bandwidth becomes a bottleneck.
 - Hyperthreading (14 threads) provides a small improvement but efficiency drops significantly.